Why Should You Visit San Diego?

 Best beach: Coronado

 Our favorite swimming beach in California!
-Huge, perfectly sandy, always sunny and it’s in a really nice location.
+Huge, perfectly sandy, always sunny, and it’s in a picturesque location set against the backdrop of iconic Hotel del Coronado.

 It’s one of those rare beaches in California where we went into the water for swimming – and we weren’t out after 10 minutes because of the ice cold water.
-It’s still not warm though, but it’s okay on a hot day.
 Probably it’s the warmest by September and early October.

 Best city panorama: Cowles Mountain

 There’s some hiking to do in San Diego!
-Oh, we always find hiking opportunities even in the cities and those are always special: they offer a unique panorama of the city.
-Just as Cowles Mountain.
+Oh, we always find hiking opportunities even in the cities, and those offer the best panorama of the city.
+Just like Cowles Mountain.

-It’s a short, but steep hike to the top of Cowles Mountain which is not a place near San Diego, it’s truly in San Diego and it has such a great panorama of the city, the skyline with distant ocean view and all the nearby mountains.
+It’s a short, but steep hike to the top of Cowles Mountain which is not a place near San Diego, it’s truly inside the city, and rewards with views of the San Diego skyline, all the nearby mountains and distant ocean views.

 Best coastal panorama: Point Loma Lighthouse